PolRF/LM/README.md

 ## Achieved Goals
   Improved GPT-2 model:
   - Context: Implemented the GPT-2 model with some major improvements: GeLU activation function, RoPE (Relative Positional Encoding), GQA, flash attention and learning rate decay while training.
+14h of training (250k steps).
+  - Dataset: Fineweb dataset (edu) 10B
+  - Infra: AWS p5.48xlarge instance (8xH100 GPUs).
   - Model params: 113M
-  - Results: 3.029 validation loss was achieved.
-  - Conclusions: A improvement from the original GPT-2 according to the Karpathy's nanogpt baseline of 3.11 train loss and 3.12 val loss.
-The loss was still decaying so I could keep training in order to achieve the 2.85 benchmark of a finetuned gpt-2 just to make sure that with less params, rotary positional embeddings and other changes could improve the base gpt-2 model.
-  - Further improvements: Change hyperparams to improve the model and keep training it until we can outperform the finetuned baseline of 2.85 val loss.
-Using GQA, we could upscale the model and achieve better results without increasing that much the num of params vs GPT-2.
+  - Results: Hellaswag evaluation accuracy of 32.03%. val loss: 2.978, train loss: 2.787
+  - Conclusions: Improved the Andrej Karpathy's benchmark of 29.55% to 32.03% on hellaswag eval (repo) with less params.

 ## Results:
 The results of the experiments can be found in the [TESTS.md](TESTS.md) file.